rapyuta-robotics/rapyuta-io-docs/hugo/content/3_how-tos/31_account-management/312_managing-user-groups.md

 Following are the features of a user group:

 * Any registered user of an organization can create a user group.
-* Every group will have a unique group ID.
 * A user can be a part of multiple groups.
 * Only group/org admins can add or remove users from a group.
 * Users can voluntarily leave groups.